-Unfortunately, I lost my grandma in April of 2018 and I really felt bad for the whole funeral system of our country and most importantly there was no logistics or organized structure around the funeral system.
-Also, the fact that death is considered as a taboo really started me thinking.
+Unfortunately, I lost my grandma in April of 2018 and I really felt bad for the funeral system in India and especially as there was no logistics or organized structure around the funeral system.
+Also, the fact that death is considered taboo really started me thinking.

 Startup on Death, Seriously?

-I being a law student, was restless.
-In India, there are no laws for burial which was very fascinating for me.
-I was like okay fine let us do it.
-I, then, went to the faculty and one of them told me that when he was to die he’d want to be a tree.
+I being a law student, found that there are no laws in India for burial, which was very fascinating for me.
+I went to a faculty and one of them told me that when he was to die he’d want to be a tree.
 It made me feel so emotional and motivated me too.
 And it helped me take that entrepreneurial leap when I was just 19.

 The Last Ripple was born

 Thereafter, I decided to experiment with the Last Ripple in India.
 I went to multiple mentors, multiple B-school competitions and nobody thought it could be done and that it was impossible.
-It cannot be brought into life.
 But, my dream about Last Ripple was very personal to me and I thought I could do something about it.

 And that is when, in December 2018, I started Last Ripple.